-KATIE LINDSEY is a studio artist utilizing her painting and drawing skills for over 40 years.
+KATIE LINDSEY has been utilizing her painting and drawing skills for many years.
 She grew up in Southern California attending Cal State University to obtain a teaching credential in Art Education.
-Her work has been used in theatrical sets for the entertainment industry, and sold to private collections.
+Her work has been used in theatrical sets for the entertainment industry and sold to private collections.
 Throughout her life, Katie has made her living in several arts and furniture related industries.
-In the seventies, after obtaining a degree in Fine Arts she excelled in visual merchandising.
-She worked her way up through the Walt Disney Company to head the Decorating Department at the Disneyland Resort in Anaheim, California and was there for 20 years.
-Her home and studio in the Memphis area act as a showcase for her art work as well as her production skills.
-Katie continues to utilize her Fine Arts Teaching Credential trough several ongoing courses she is currently teaching.
-Recent works are being shown at several locations in and around the Memphis area.
+In the seventies, after obtaining a degree in Fine Arts she excelled in visual merchandising in interior design.
+She worked for the Walt Disney Company, became leader of the Decorating Department at the Disneyland Resort in Anaheim, California and was there for 20 years.